 1. Remember that it’s all going to be okay.

 When you’re in the midst of a relationship that is falling apart, it can easily feel like the end of the world.
 With all those hormones rushing around, it can be incredibly hard to keep things in perspective and see the light at the end of the tunnel.

 It’s as simple as remembering that, whatever happens, it’s all going to be okay.
 Think back.
-You’ve probably experienced heartbreak before, and you came through it just fine.
+You’ve probably experienced heartbreak before, and you got through it.

-You were absolutely fine before you met your partner, and, tough as it might be, life would go on after them should things ever go south.
+You were absolutely fine before you met your partner, and, tough as it might be, life will go on after them should things ever go south.